timescale/docs/api/run_job.md

 CALL run_job(1000);
 ```

-Set log level shown to client to `DEBUG1` and run the job with the job id 1000.
+Set log level shown to client to `DEBUG1` and run the job with the job ID 1000.